xtreamsrl/xtream-ai-assignment-intern/README.md

 We'll be looking at a bunch of things to see how awesome your work is, like:

-* Your approach and method
-* How well you get the business problem
-* Your understanding of the data
-* The clarity and completeness of your findings
-* How you use your tools (like git and Python packages)
-* The neatness of your code
-* The clarity of your documentation

-🚨 **Keep This in Mind**: This isn't about building the fanciest model: we're more interested in your process and thinking.

-## Special Note for Interns

-If you're aiming for an internship, focus **only on Challenges 1 and 2** for the dataset you choose.

-We'll mainly look at:

 * Your workflow
 * How well you understand the problem and data
 * The approach to the analysis and clarity of your conclusions
 * How neat your code is (relative to your experience level)

+🚨 **Keep This in Mind**: This isn't about building the fanciest model: we're more interested in your process and thinking.

 This is your chance to showcase your unique approach and thought process.
 Don't worry if your code isn't perfect or your model isn't top-notch yet.
 We've been in your shoes and are here to help you grow. 🌟